 The world is changing around us, impacting North America and ultimately your business.
 Mergers and acquisitions are increasing.
 Corporate organizations are realigning.
 Data is driving new insights.
 New administration policies are impacting the construction industry.
 That’s why organizational agility should be your top priority.

 - Assumed risk will make large corporations more handcuffed.
 As markets become more volatile and less predictable, risk exists in consumers becoming hyper sensitive on purchases and investing.
 This will weigh heavily on how corporate leaders set and deliver on goals and shareholder expectations.
-This risk aversion of corporations and the financial market may negatively impact economic growth even more than we’ve seen in the short term.
+Businesses react to this uncertainty by hoarding cash, hiring temporary instead of full-time workers, and delaying major investments.
 Don’t chase the market down, control your own destiny.

 - M&As will slow but continue to change the landscape of the industry.
 While the market will soften, there are still many cash-rich companies due to strong economics and the impact of the tax laws of 2018.
 As the market softens, risk-adverse companies will save their cash as a contingency to a down market, while the true leaders will invest in strong, relevant and innovative acquisitions and technology that will advance their company and category.